grobenmarketing/r7-creative-branding/Website Copy/01-home-page.md

 **Headline:** Everything You Need to Win the 4-Minute Decision

-**Subheadline:** A complete system that builds visibility, trust, and revenue over time
+**Subheadline:** A complete system that builds visibility, trust, and revenue

-1. **You Capture, We Create** — 3+ professionally edited posts weekly (2 videos + 1 additional content) that build authentic trust with prospects
+1. **You Capture, We Create** — Weekly posts that build authentic trust with prospects

-2. **Digital Pulse Management** — 156+ pieces of professional content annually across Google Business Profile, Facebook, Instagram, and LinkedIn—not vanity metrics, real visibility
+2. **Digital Pulse Management** — 156+ pieces content annually across seach and social profiles—real visibility

 3. **Brand Pillars Foundation** — Free strategic document ($1,500 value) that aligns your website, social content, Google optimization, and messaging.
 No guesswork.